Autocar India

 Bajaj Avenger 220 Cruise vs Street: Wheels and tyres

-The Street gets tubeless alloy wheels while the Cruise uses spoke wheels with tube-type tyres
+The Street gets tubeless alloy wheels, while the Cruise uses spoke wheels with tube-type tyres

 The wheel setup is arguably the most practically significant difference between the two motorcycles.
 While both models use a 17-inch front and 15-inch rear wheel combination, the Avenger 220 Street comes equipped with alloy wheels and tubeless tyres, making puncture repairs considerably easier and more convenient.
 The Cruise, on the other hand, uses wire-spoke wheels with tube-type tyres.
-Tyre sizes remain identical across both motorcycles at 90/90 front and 130/90 rear.
-The spoke wheel setup on the Cruise also contributes to a slightly higher kerb weight of 163kg, compared to the Street’s 160kg.
+Tyre sizes remain identical at 90/90 front and 130/90 rear.
+The spoke wheel setup on the Cruise also contributes to a slightly higher kerb weight of 163kg compared to the Street’s 160kg.

 Bajaj Avenger 220 Cruise vs Street: Ergonomics